dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_5.md

 Given a WSTS `(S,Σ,→,≤)` where `≤` is a ω²-WQO, we can define the _completion_ of S as a WSTS `(Idl(S),Σ,⇝,⊆)` such that `⇝(I, a, J)  ⇔  J ∈ IdealDecomposition(↓post(I,a))`

-The completion defines a new WSTS that operates on the ideals of the original system and lift the transition relation to these ideals.
+The completion defines a new WSTS that operates on the ideals of the original system and lifts the transition relation to these ideals.

 ### Properties of the completion